 Sometimes an agent will take down both sides of the commission by representing both the buyer and seller which is a practice known as dual-agency.
 Dual-agency can be more likely when underpricing is employed as a listing strategy, often to try and get multiple offers.
 However, multiple offers are never good for a seller, and agents don’t go for them when they sell their own homes.
 So make sure you get a handle on pricing yourself before wading into any discussions about selling one of your most significant assets.
 Keep in mind that in addition to net proceeds losses of 5 to 6% due to commissions, that underpricing can cost sellers as much as 6 to 8% of their net proceeds as well.

-In conclusion, a seller who pays full commissions and under-prices the home could burn up a double digit percentage of a home vale in a sale where they didn’t pay attention.
+In conclusion, a seller who pays full commissions and under-prices the home could burn up a double digit percentage of their home value in a sale where they didn’t pay attention.
 And if you are going to work with a traditional agent work hard to avoid underpricing by looking at the sold data yourself.